 Update June 12: The Government of Ontario announced today that people are allowed to create social circles: groups of 10 people you can come into close contact with.
 For example, two families can now play together and share meals together, as long those people continue to physically distance from others.
 Below is the story we wrote a few weeks ago about how to safely add people to your isolation bubble.

-Even if Montreal daycares open up on May 19, as the provincial government has suggested could happen, Eric Tremblay* and his partner won’t be sending their 3 1/2-year old back into care.
+Even before Montreal daycares reopened, Eric Tremblay* and his partner had already decided they wouldn’t be sending their 3 1/2-year old back into care.
 Instead, they’ve decided to team up with another single-child family and share childcare duties with them.
 In the arrangement, the two preschoolers, who have known each other since they were babies, would spend two days a week at one house and two days a week at the other, while the four parents each take a day watching the boys.